ONSdigital/go-splunk/README.md

-## Google Calendar - JSON Event Builder
+## Google Data to JSON message builder

-This script is designed to authorize with Google to read Calendar events and convert the current day's events into JSON.
+This script is designed to authorize with Google to read various private Google sources and convert the relevant data from the responses into JSON.
 The intention behind it is to generate a log file which can be used in a log aggregator or event monitoring service.

 A specific use for this may be to overlay maintenance windows or a support schedule into a monitoring service such as Splunk.